- Monkeypox is a rare disease that occurs primarily in remote parts of Central and West Africa, near tropical rainforests.

 Restricting or banning the movement of small African mammals and monkeys may be effective in slowing the expansion of the virus outside Africa.

 Captive animals should not be inoculated against smallpox.
-Instead, infected animals should be isolated from other animals and placed into immediate quarantine.
-Any animals that might have come into contact with an infected animal should be quarantined and observed for monkeypox symptoms for 30 days.
+Instead, potentially infected animals should be isolated from other animals and placed into immediate quarantine.
+Any animals that might have come into contact with an infected animal should be quarantined, handled with standard precautions and observed for monkeypox symptoms for 30 days.

 Reducing the risk of infection in people

-During monkeypox outbreaks, close contact with other patients is the most significant risk factor for monkeypox virus infection.
-In the absence of specific treatment and a vaccine, the only way to reduce infection in people is by raising awareness of the risk factors and educating people about the measures they can take to reduce exposure to the virus.
+During human monkeypox outbreaks, close contact with other patients is the most significant risk factor for monkeypox virus infection.
+In the absence of specific treatment or vaccine, the only way to reduce infection in people is by raising awareness of the risk factors and educating people about the measures they can take to reduce exposure to the virus.
+Surveillance measures and rapid identification of new cases is critical for outbreak containment.

 - Reducing the risk of human-to-human transmission.
 Close physical contact with monkeypox infected people should be avoided.
 Gloves and protective equipment should be worn when taking care of ill people.
 Regular hand washing should be carried out after caring for or visiting sick people.